ipfabric/docs/docs/System_Administration/Administrative_Interface/backup_and_restore.md

 !!! warning

     Backups are encrypted with **osadmin** user password configured during the [First Boot Wizard](../../Getting_Started/Platform_First_Steps/01-deployment.md#complete-first-time-boot-wizard).
-When you loose **osadmin** user password, all backups encrypted by this password are lost.
+When you lose **osadmin** user password, all backups encrypted by this password are lost.

 ### Restore From Remote Server